huckgroup/Bayesian-enzymatic-networks_manuscript_2022/manuscript.md

 The gradients for the numerical steady-states are obtained from the Implicit Function Theorem, which relates the sensitivity of the steady-state concentrations $\frac{\partial g}{\partial \phi}$ to the kinetic parameters without needing to explicitly write down an expression for the steady-state concentrations, via $\frac{\partial g}{\partial \phi}(\phi, \theta) = - \Big[\frac{\partial f}{\partial C}(\textbf{C}, \phi, \theta)\Big]^{-1}\Big[\frac{\partial f}{\partial \phi}(\textbf{C}, \phi, \theta)\Big]$ , while gradients for symbolic steady-states are automatically obtained via automatic differentiation in PyMC3.
 Using the NUTS-algorithm, we can obtain correlated probability distributions for the value of every kinetic parameter of interest.
 <!-- An example of the resulting fit and parameter estimates for a simple, one-substrate enzyme system are shown in [@fig:setup]D-F. -->
-Implementations of the models used in this paper and the scripts to generate the figures can be found in the Supporting Information.
+Implementations of the computational models used in this paper and the scripts to generate the figures can be found in the Supporting Information and the associated Github page.

-TODO: Add reference to SI/notebooks/Github at the end.

 # Results and Discussion